 The retirement advisor can guide the investor in receiving the payout in a manner that suits him

-is different because it offers investors the freedom to choose from multiple types of funds and fund managers.
+However, the NPS is different because it offers investors the freedom to choose from multiple types of funds and fund managers.
 It is also significantly different in the way it operates and in how it allows investors to use it.
 Many people use traditional retirement options like a temporary savings account from which they keep making periodic withdrawals.
 In the case of NPS, access to the corpus will be limited, which is why it is essential that investors acquire thorough knowledge of how the product works before putting in funds.

 What is the right exposure for me?
 How should I invest in the NPS?

-offers multiple options, including investing in equities, investors have to make several crucial decisions at the time of outting in money.
+Since the NPS offers multiple options, including investing in equities, investors have to make several crucial decisions at the time of outting in money.
 They need to select the types of funds their money will get invested in, and also the proportion in which it will be divided among them.
 Retirement advisors should be able to help investors make the right choices based on their risk appetites.
 Investors also need to decide how they should make their contribution - through a single instalment or regular, multiple contributions spread throughout the year.

 Not only should the retirement advisor be able to guide the investor about how to make the contribution, she should also set up a system so that the individual is able to do so without any trouble.
 Hand holding by the retirement advisor should be able to set at ease any worries the investor has regarding her investments and the processes to be followed.
 This is often where investors fail when they set out on their own.
 Without any help, they simply give up rather than make the extra effort to make this investment.